PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself **busy by**

-- Looking for a job as a Software Developer,
+- Looking for a job as a Software Developer in Belgium,
 - Developing functionalities for the website of an non-profit association in the cultural sector,
 - Studying programming in more detail via LeetCode as well as via small projects to practice the concepts I'm discovering,
 - And studying Harvard CS50’s Introduction to Computer Science.

-# Kitchen
+## Kitchen

 I started creating a program to manage recipes: _Kitchen_.
 This projet isn't over yet.